Updated on January 11th, 2021

 With texture as an additional option, slate, wood, and ceramic are all possible appearances for metal roofing.

-Then there is shape, which varies a bit by manufacturer, but for the most part are rectangular, or diamond shaped.
+Then there is the shingle shape, which varies a bit by manufacturer, but for the most part is rectangular, or diamond shaped.

 How it’s installed: Metal shingle installation typically relies on an interlocking system that makes for a quicker installation and ability to hide fasteners.

 Some manufacturers still go the route of having panels of say 4 tiles (per panel) that are adhered to the roof deck.